Within the Whangarei District, there are cemeteries which are no longer open for burials but have a historical significance.

 Coinciding with the memorial, a book was also launched called 'In Memoriam, Mission Ground Cemetery 1840-2010'.

-As part of our Historic Cemetery Programme, the site has recentley had a bollard fence and signage installed.
-Work including gardens, seating and tree planting is planned to be completed in spring 2015.
+As part of our Historic Cemetery Programme, the site has recentley had a bollard fence, trees planted and signage installed.

 Kioreroa Cemetery is situated on State Highway 1 (directly opposite the Gull Service Station) south of Whangarei.